 In some cases, some victims of medical malpractice suffer from psychological injuries that need professional help.
 Treatment like therapy or counseling can add to the cost of care.
 But you shouldn’t have to choose between care and paying your mortgage.
 That’s where we come in.

 You deserve to know someone is representing your best interests.
-One of our lawyers in Morris will assess what happened to you and if malpractice occurred, we’ll find out why it happened, who was responsible, and get you the compensation you deserve.
+A medical malpractice attorney in Morris will assess what happened to you and if malpractice occurred, we’ll find out why it happened, who was responsible, and get you the compensation you deserve.

 When Malpractice Results in Death